-- When the user successfully enters the code and other required credentials on the provider website, the server re-links the code with the user’s real account.
+- When the user successfully enters the Roku linking code and other required credentials on the provider website, the server re-links the code with the user’s real account.

-Every subsequent API requests use this token to uniquely identify the user and the linked device.
+Every subsequent API request uses this token to uniquely identify the user and the linked device.
 A request can be made anytime as HTTP GET with values in parameters, or HTTP POST with values in the body of the request, for example, like XML or JSON.
-Roku development team make it far too easy.
+The Roku development team makes it far too easy.

 The device linking request can fail because of various reasons, like:

-The final step after successful linking of the device is to send a token (rather an opaque string) back to the Roku device that will be written on the channel’s registry.
+The final step after successful linking of the device is to send a token (rather than an opaque string) back to the Roku device that will be written on the channel’s registry.
 This token can be used by the user/viewer to perform further desired operations on the server like play media or games and much more.
-Afterwards, everytime the channel is launched the service will match the token.
+Afterward, every time the channel is launched the service will match the token.

 This token is the identifier for the account on the server, not the device serial number.
 This thing makes it easy for the user to unlink a device from an account just by removing that particular channel or she/he can simply factory reset the device which will also result in the token being lost hence, unlinking the device.